I see you.

 Art therapy as a discipline is a nationally regulated mental health profession.
 The American Art Therapy Association (AATA) sets ethical standards.
 The Art Therapy Credential Board (ATCB) gives credentials.
 Art therapists are artists who have master’s level training in counseling or family therapy in addition to art-based therapy methods and techniques.
 Their credentials can be Provisional (ATR-P), Registered Art Therapist (ATR), and can include Board Certification (ATR-BC).
 Do not endeavor to do art therapy with anyone who does not have these letters after their name as they may not be trained at all in art therapy!

-Jess Minckley is a provisional art therapist (ATR-P), approved by the credentials board in 2022, license # 22-455.
+Jess Minckley is a registered art therapist (ATR), approved by the credentials board in 2022, license # 22-455.
 You can double check that on their website HERE.

 Creative processes can “unlock” buried content without re-traumatizing clients by asking them to verbally recount painful memories.
 If you have tried talk therapy and it didn’t help, or if you tried a modality like cognitive behavioral therapy (CBT) and left still feeling like there was deeper work to do, this may be why.